 The most in-demand sector here is diabetes apps.
 There are plenty of solutions which provide treatment and medication regimens, set reminders and increase patient awareness on the topic.
 Applications for dealing with cancer are also experiencing a rise.
 For example, Cancer.Net helps people make appointments with healthcare workers and get updates about living with cancer.
 Users can search for information in the app, log their medications, track and analyse side effects, and so on.

+The cost of developing a health app will vary depending on how many features you want to include.
 Regardless of what type of application you choose to make, there are some essentials which make for a great product.

 Health is the real deal and the accuracy of the information is of literally vital importance.
 Engaging industry professionals to help craft the app is a proven practice.
 Discover the top influencers in the sphere you want to work in and consult with them.